Home Adventure holidays 11 amazing things to do in Mauritius on a dream holiday

 by Sarah Bridge

-things to do in Mauritius beach
+Things to do in Mauritius

-I was lucky to spend a fortnight in Mauritius including a weekend trip to the neighbouring island of Rodrigues.
+I was lucky to spend a fortnight in Mauritius including a weekend trip to the nearby island of Rodrigues.
 Here’s what I got up to in my amazing trip – and why I can’t wait to go back there again!

 Get my free email with offers and updates!